urql-graphql/urql/docs/graphcache/errors.md

 ## (1) Invalid GraphQL document

 > Invalid GraphQL document: All GraphQL documents must contain an OperationDefinition
-> node for a query, subscription, or mutation.
+> node for a query, subscription or mutation.

 There are multiple places where you're passing in GraphQL documents, either through methods on `Cache` (e.g. `cache.updateQuery`) or via `urql` using the `Client` or hooks like `useQuery`.

-Your queries must always contain a main operation, so either a query, mutation, or subscription.
+Your queries must always contain a main operation, one of: query, mutation, or subscription.
 This error occurs when this is missing, because the `DocumentNode` is maybe empty or only contains fragments.